Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete

-It is natural to ask whether this is a problem intrinsic to the category $\Hilbr$, or whether the situation can be resolved by a clever choice of an alternative functor $U$.\footnote{We note that a change of $U$ amounts to a change in the signature, see e.g. \cite[3.5]{ct-accessible-jsl}} That is, we consider whether $\Hilbr$ is \emph{finitely concrete}, in the sense that there exists \emph{some} functor $U$ that, like the usual forgetful functor, is faithful---for any linear isometries $f,g$, $Uf=Ug$ only if $f=g$---and succeeds where the usual forgetful functor fails, i.e. it preserves directed colimits from $\Hilbr$ into $\Set$.
-This is a subtle question, and some of the ideas we use to show that categories are \emph{not} finitely concrete---as we proceed to do with $\Hilbr$, Banach spaces, commutative unital $C^{\ast}$-algebras, the dual of the category of compact Hausdorff spaces, and so on---have only recently been developed \cite{henry-aec-uncountable-v1}.
+It is natural to ask whether this is a problem intrinsic to the category $\Hilbr$, or whether the situation can be resolved by a clever choice of an alternative functor $U$.\footnote{We note that a change of $U$ amounts to a change in the signature, see e.g. \cite[3.5]{ct-accessible-jsl}.} That is, we consider whether $\Hilbr$ is \emph{finitely concrete}, in the sense that there exists \emph{some} functor $U$ that, like the usual forgetful functor, is faithful---for any linear isometries $f,g$, $Uf=Ug$ only if $f=g$---and succeeds where the usual forgetful functor fails; that is, it preserves directed colimits from $\Hilbr$ into $\Set$.

+Although obvious in retrospect, the connection of this idea to axiomatizability was been made only recently, in \cite{henry-aec-uncountable-v1}.